Your Legal Rights After Workplace Harassment

-- Quid quo pro sexual harassment: This is sexual harassment based on request for sexual favors in exchange for specific employment benefits.
+- Quid quo pro sexual harassment: This is sexual harassment based on requests for sexual favors in exchange for specific employee benefits.
 Hughes v.
 Pair (2009) 46 Cal.4th 1035, 1042.
 These types of sexual harassment are often very serious.
-Even a single instance can be enough to file a lawsuit, if it results in results in adverse employment action for refusal to cooperate.
+Even a single instance can be enough to file a lawsuit if it results in results in adverse employment action for refusal to cooperate.
 It often occurs in two forms:

 - An offer of some kind of job benefit in exchange for an employee submitting to a sexual favor; or